mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 beat "Improve feature 1" in prioritisation decisions.

-But right now I'm not looking to consider pragmatism vs purism, or gold-plating vs turd-polishing (!) - we all know the trade-offs that happen in real life: decisions are made; stuff gets done in way too much hurry; junior devs don't get the support they need; new and unproven tech stacks are inflicted - how hard can it be eh...?
+But right now I'm not looking to consider pragmatism vs purism, or gold-plating vs turd-polishing (!) - we all know the trade-offs that happen in real life: decisions are made; stuff gets done in way too much of a hurry; junior devs don't get the support they need; new and unproven tech stacks are inflicted - how hard can it be?

 I'm writing today instead to celebrate the sheer unalloyed glory of a successful performance deep-dive and fix - to revel in the purity of such a task, and exult in the unqualified satisfaction that comes from cutting tens, hundreds